plankington/snmptrap-alerting-extension/README.md

 	~~~~

-3. Now you are ready to use this extension as a custom action.
-In the AppDynamics UI, go to 'Alert & Respond' ->
+5. Now you are ready to use this extension as a custom action.
+In the AppDynamics UI, go to 'Alert & Respond' -> 'Actions'.
-'Actions'.
    Click on the 'Create Action' button.
 Select 'Custom Action' and click OK.
-In the drop-down menu you
-can find the action called 'send-snmp-trap'.
+In the drop-down menu you can find the action called 'SNMPTrapAlertingExtension'.

-4. Use the MIB file \<Controller-install-dir\>/custom/conf/APPD-CTLR-MIB.mib to interpret the trap at the trap receiver.
+6. Use the MIB file <CONTROLLER_HOME_DIR>/custom/actions/SNMPTrapAlertingExtension/conf/APPD-CTLR-MIB.mib to interpret the trap at the trap receiver.

 ##Debugging